channel-io/bezier-react/.changeset/three-mirrors-hunt.md

 "@channel.io/bezier-react": minor
 ---

 Add `align` prop to `Text` component.
-This prop is used to set horizontal alignment of text.
+This prop is used to set horizontal alignment of text

 ```tsx
 <Text align="left" />